mroach-awri/brettEvolSSU1/README.md

-Bioinformatics scripts and workflows for publication _"Development of sulfite tolerance in Brettanomyces bruxellensis by Adaptive Laboratory Evolution"_
+Bioinformatics scripts and workflows for publication _"Adaptive evolution of sulfite tolerance in Brettanomyces bruxellensis"_

 ## Overview